 The adventure begins!
 How are we connected to water?
 Explore how we use and have fun with water.
 Learn from the Tsleil Waututh First Nation that when we look after water, we look after everything that lives in and depends on water, like salmon.
 Practicing gratitude for water.
-First mission assignment: turning off taps.
+Receive Mission 1: turning off taps.

 How does water reach our taps?
 How is our drinking water cleaned?
 Learn about the Water Cycle and how we can conserve our precious drinking water.
 Meet Anishinaabe Elder Josephine Mandamin, who walked around the Great Lakes, inspiring millions to care for water.
 Receive Mission 2: saving water.